leksah/leksah/xobl/Readme.md

 Wait... a... long... time...

-If all goes well you will probably find it at the gnome lock screen when you return.
+If something goes wrong in` vagrant up` or run the setup script again with `vagrant provision` on the host machine.

 Username is vagrant and password vagrant.
-You can disable the lock screen in the system settings under **Power**.

-## Rerunning Setup

-If something goes wrong in` vagrant up` or you want to try to update the VM by rerunning the setup script you can use `vagrant provision` on the host machine to do this.

 ## Using VirtualBox 5 RC 1 (needed for HiDPI screens)